 And in the movie, when Superman flew her around Metropolis and Kidder’s voiceover recited “Can you read my mind?”
 I might have been cringing because it was a corny bit… or maybe because I was sure her mind was filled with nothing but the many sexual positions she wanted to try out with him…

 The superior and deservedly-self-assured Lois was revived for the animated series The Superman Adventures, years later… the ultra-feminist was back, new and improved.
-This Lois still belittled Clark, giving him the nickname “Smallville” just to mess with him… but there was less malice involved, more poking fun at a big farmboy than at a Man.
+This Lois still belittled Clark, giving him the nickname “Smallville” just to mess with him… but there was no real malice involved, more poking fun at a big farmboy.
 This Lois was also brave enough to pursue stories, even if she hadn’t been given them… but she was also free of the whims of traditional male writers who tried to rein in her feminism with bouts of weakness or stupidity, making her less prone to becoming a damsel in distress and an object for Superman to save before he vanquishes the bad guys.
+This Lois was smart and confident… she knew she was a great reporter, but she didn’t feel the need to prove herself or browbeat a man about it.
 Since then, many other strong Loises have appeared in various movies and TV series; but for me, the animated character voiced by Dana Delany became the modern ideal of Lois Lane that I prefer to this day.

 Again I reiterate that I see this as the fault of the movie’s writers and directors, not of Kidder or her acting abilities.
-They chose to make caricatures out of all their primary and secondary characters—including the comically-bumbling Clark Kent that, admittedly, Christopher Reeve pulled off so well—and unlike Reeve’s Clark, I never thought Kidder’s Lois, nor most of the other caricatures, worked well at all.
+They chose to make caricatures out of all their primary and secondary characters—including the comically-bumbling Clark Kent that, admittedly, Christopher Reeve pulled off so well—but unlike Reeve’s Clark, I never thought Kidder’s Lois, nor most of the other caricatures in the movie, worked well at all.
 But maybe I’m seeing her through a lens tarnished with age, a lens that hasn’t been changed since the original Superman appeared.

 To be fair, there’s a lot about that original Superman that makes little or no sense in the modern era.
 Maybe Lois’ ultra-feminist streak is one of them.
 Maybe it’s okay now to depict Lois, not as a feminist, but as a just plain jerk, like any man can be.
 But if it’s okay to depict an alien who looks just like a human, running around in a circus strongman’s union suit, flying through space, lifting ocean liners like they’re 2-by-4s and seeing radio waves… why couldn’t we have had an ultra-feminist Lois Lane in 1978?
 Imagine what that Superman: The Movie would’ve looked like.